-Both Krzywicka and Boy heavily protest against interference of the Catholic Church into the intimate lives of Polish women and men.
+Both Krzywicka and Boy heavily protest against the interference of the Catholic Church into the intimate lives of couples.

 After World War 2, women in Poland were in many ways better off than women in Western Europe, the U.K, and the U.S.

 Communism by definition promoted women’s emancipation from work and family.